When a discovery error occurs, follow these basic steps to resolve the error:

 Each entry on the Pending Elements list has an accompanying comment that describes the discovery error.
 And in some cases, just below the Discovery Status section in the Discovery Progress window, a message will appear that explains the discovery error.

 The discovery process writes an error message to this log file when it encounters a discovery error.
-“VoIP Availability Manager log files” on page 48 explains how to read error messages.
+“Error message formatting” on page 75 explains how to read error messages.

-Check the CLI log files in the BASEDIR/smarts/local/logs directory in the VoIP Availability Manager installation area.
+Check the CLI log files in the BASEDIR/smarts/local/logs or BASEDIR/smarts/local/logs/dasl directory in the Network Protocol Manager installation area.

-VoIP Availability Manager discovery errors do not appear as notifications in a Global Console attached to the Global Manager.
+Network Protocol Manager does not notify discovery errors, which means that discovery errors do not appear in a Global Console attached to the Global Manager.